Trendy candle stands to light up your home this festive season

-It also helps add height to tapers or votives and allows for an arrangement of multiple candles around the home.
-Besides being great décor accents, candle stands also provide a sturdy base to hold candles and prevent wax spillovers.
+It also helps to add height to tapers or votives and allows for an arrangement of multiple candles around the home.
+Besides being great décor accents, it also provides a sturdy base to hold candles and prevent any wax spillovers.

 Trending candle holder designs and decorating ideas